Structure Formation in the Early Universe: Why the Standard Equation is inadequate to study Density Perturbations

+This solution does not contain the gauge mode.
+The particular solution of~(\ref{eq:alg-mat-dom-delta}) is a solution of the \emph{homogeneous} part of equation~(\ref{dde-dn-de}) since~$\vartheta_\een$ is part of the left-hand side of equation~(\ref{dde-dn-de}).
+Hence the differences in appearance between the left-hand side of~(\ref{dde-dn-de}) and~(\ref{eq:alg-mat-dom-delta}).
+Comparing~(\ref{eq:sol-74c1c2}) and~(\ref{eq:after-mat-rad-c1c2}) it must be concluded that the gauge mode has displaced the physical solution from its proper place, due to the fact that~$\vartheta_\een$ occurs in the source term of~(\ref{eq:alg-mat-dom-delta}).

-Just as in the radiation-dominated era, the standard equation (\ref{eq:delta-standard}) lacks the quantity $\vartheta_{\een\text{phys}}$ in its source term.
-Although $\nabla^2\delta_{\text{phys}}$ could have been large for small-scale density perturbations in the early universe the absence of $\vartheta_{\een\text{phys}}$ is not as harmful as it is in the radiation-dominated phase: due to the smallness of $\beta^2$ and the non-relativistic particle velocities after decoupling, the impact of $\vartheta_{\een\text{phys}}$ on the evolution of $\delta_{\text{phys}}$ is fairly low.
-This explains why both (\ref{eq:delta-standard}) and the \emph{homogeneous} part of (\ref{dde-dn-de}) yield oscillating perturbations with a decreasing amplitude as can be inferred from (\ref{eq:matter-physical}) with $\delta_T=0$.
+Just as in the radiation-dominated era, the standard equation~(\ref{eq:delta-standard}) lacks the quantity $\vartheta^\true_\een$ in its source term.
+Although $\nabla^2\delta^\true$ could have been large for small-scale density perturbations in the early universe the absence of $\vartheta^\true_\een$ is not as harmful as it is in the radiation-dominated phase: due to the smallness of $\beta^2$ and the non-relativistic particle velocities after decoupling, the impact of $\vartheta^\true_\een$ on the evolution of $\delta^\true$ is low, but non-zero.
+This explains why both~(\ref{eq:delta-standard}) and the \emph{homogeneous} part of~(\ref{dde-dn-de}) yield perturbations which grow to slow to explain structure formation after decoupling as can be seen from the analytical solution~(\ref{eq:matter-physical}) with $\delta_T=0$.

-Finally, in contrast to equations (\ref{subeq:final}), the standard equation (\ref{eq:delta-standard}) is not adapted to a general, realistic, equation of state $p=p(n,\varepsilon)$.
-Therefore, equation (\ref{eq:delta-standard}) is incomplete.
-That is why this equation does not explain structure formation in the universe.
-It has to be concluded that the standard equation (\ref{eq:delta-standard}) is inadequate to study the evolution of density perturbations in the universe in the era after decoupling of matter and radiation.
+The usual perturbation theory for density perturbations in the era after decoupling does not take the entropy and its evolution equation into account.
+This is a serious flaw, since the entropy, which act as a source for the growth of density perturbations, plays an important role in structure formation.
+Therefore, equations~(\ref{eq:delta-standard}) and~(\ref{subeq:algemene-vergelijkingen-mat-dom}) are incomplete and, as a consequence, do not explain structure formation in the universe.
+In contrast, the perturbation theory developed in \cite{miedema:2014ada} yields for equations of state~(\ref{state-mat}) the system~(\ref{final-dust}).
+The entropy term in equation~(\ref{dde-dn-de}) is of the same order of magnitude as the pressure term, as follows from equation~(\ref{eq:dust-dimless}).
+The calculations in Section~\ref{sec:pop-iii-stars} show that the entropy term has in the first $15$~million years after the Big Bang a major influence on the growth of density perturbations.
+This growth is sufficient to explain structure formation after decoupling of matter and radiation.